|

 especially apparent in their straps and paddles.
 However, underlying

-the retro look, lies a great deal of development and innovation.
+the retro look lies a great deal of development and innovation.

 Adam and Gillian were

-among the earliest pioneers in using leather in colors other than
+among the earliest pioneers in using leather in colors

-Black, as well as “exotic” materials such as deer and moose hide,
+other than Black, as well as “exotic” materials such as deer

 Their